pelle112112/ExamProjectBI/README.md

 We have used several models for training and predicting data.
 1. linear, multilinear, polynomiel regression, random forest classifier, Naive Bayes (supervised machine learning)
 2. k-Means, HierarchicalClustering (un-supervised training)
+3. Text vectorisation techniques: TF-IDF and Word Embedding

 ### Argumentation of Choices:
 For the supervised training we started by testing which of the models gave the best accuracy.
 For Regression it was the R-Squared score.
 And used the one with the highest score.
 The score is a percentage, the Higher the percentage the better.
 We concluded that classification was not the best way for predicting weight loss, as it defines classes and not numerical values.

-For the un-supervised training we based the choise from the silhouette score. the score varies from (-1 to 1) the closer we get to 1 the better is the score.
+For the un-supervised training we based the choice on the silhouette score. the score varies from (-1 to 1) the closer we get to 1 the better is the score.
 ### Design:
 We decided to split the different aspects of the project into different folders.
-#### eksamples: Code, Data, Documentation/Graphs, Media, Model, pages.
+#### examples: Code, Data, Documentation/Graphs, Media, Model, pages.
 #### Code:
 All the python scripts are in this folder.
 #### Data: